Osisko Development Reports 2022 Drill Results at Trixie, Including: 28.72 g/t Au and 404 g/t Ag over 6.25 m and 27.26 g/t Au and 96.98 g/t Ag over 4.57 m

-/EIN News/ -- MONTREAL, April 03, 2023 (GLOBE NEWSWIRE) -- Osisko Development Corp.
-(NYSE: ODV, TSXV: ODV) ("Osisko Development" or the "Company") is pleased to announce underground diamond drilling ("DD") results as part of its ongoing exploration program at its 100%-owned Trixie test mine ("Trixie"), within the Company's wider Tintic Project ("Tintic" or the "Tintic Project"), located in the historic East Tintic Mining District in central Utah, U.S.A.
+MONTREAL, April 03, 2023 (GLOBE NEWSWIRE) -- Osisko Development Corp.
+ODVODV ("Osisko Development" or the "Company") is pleased to announce underground diamond drilling ("DD") results as part of its ongoing exploration program at its 100%-owned Trixie test mine ("Trixie"), within the Company's wider Tintic Project ("Tintic" or the "Tintic Project"), located in the historic East Tintic Mining District in central Utah, U.S.A.

 Chris Lodder, President of Osisko Development, commented, "Today's drill results include high-grade gold intercepts from the Trixie underground in all domains of the deposit including the gold and silver rich tellurides in the T2 structure, the quartz barite stockwork T4 zone with gold bearing fissures similar to T2, and the 75-85 polymetallic silica-sulphide cemented breccia zone.
 These new drill results continue to validate our exploration work and expand our understanding of known mineralization to generate additional exploration targets at structural and lithological contacts beneath the overlying Ophir shale cap rock."